smejkka3/smejkka3.github.io/_posts/2021-02-10-F1Tenth_Project.md

 ### Phase 3: Implementation -- February 14 – March 14
 - Implement virtual sensing system specified in Wang paper on F1Tenth.
-- Implement data segmentation and association algorithms to read in LiDAR data, divide it into meaningful pieces, and associate those pieces with tracked vehicles on F1Tenth.
+- Implement association algorithms for LiDAR data, divide it into meaningful pieces, and associate those pieces with tracked vehicles on F1Tenth.
 - Identify areas where visual data can increase robustness of LiDAR system.
 - Write progress report / documentation as needed.